-Can Seth and Dougal help Ash mend his broken heart?
+Can two sexy farmers help Ash forget his broken heart?

 Ash refused to dance at his lover’s wedding.
 He was damned if he was going to be a hypocrite.